How to Use Pipes and Named Pipes in Linux (with Examples)

 When to Use Regular or Named Pipes

-On the other hand, if we need a filename and we don’t want to store data on disk, what we’re looking for is a named pipe.
+For example, using an anonymous pipe seems the most appropriate option if we want to filter a command’s output multiple times.
+On the other hand, if we need a filename and don’t want to store data on disk, we’re looking for a named pipe.

-In conclusion, the next time you’re working with commands at the Linux terminal and find yourself moving data between commands, hopefully, a pipe will make the process quick and easy.
+In conclusion, the next time you work with commands in the Linux terminal and find yourself moving data between commands, use pipes – they will make the process quick and easy.

 Conclusion

 This article showed you the versatility of pipes when used in Linux commands.
-It is, nevertheless, relatively simple, but it can resolve a wide range of complicated queries.
+Although relatively simple, it can resolve a wide range of complicated queries.

-For more about pipe command in Linux, consult its manual page.
+For more about theย pipeย command in Linux, consult itsย manual page.

 Bobby Borisov